ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 - **Default EPLB**: Communication kernels exhibit longer execution times and higher variance compared to DeepSeek’s profile, likely due to greater expert imbalance.
 This leads to extended computation stream bubbles, slowing down overall performance.
 - **Simulated Perfect EPLB**: This setup aligns more closely with DeepSeek’s profile, though discrepancies remain, indicating potential areas for optimization.
+- **Comparison with Unit Tests**: Both DeepSeek and SGLang have a communication time slower than unit test results, while the latter is achievable when disabling TBO, revealing a potential optimization direction if communication is the bottleneck.

 SGLang’s decode kernel breakdown aligns closely with DeepSeek’s, as shown below: